Ashwin-8670/Python-coding/README.md

 # Python-coding
-n this repository I try python coding used to solve basic questions using functions for loop and while loop.
+In this repository I try python coding used to solve basic questions using functions for loop and while loop.